 Wetsuit Buyers and Sizing Guide

-If you and your family enjoy water sports, there may come a time when you’ll need wetsuits before you go out on a diving expedition.
+If you and your family enjoy water sports, there may come a time when you’ll need wetsuits before you go out on your next (or first) diving expedition.
 Choosing wetsuits for you and your children is more than a matter of just looking at what’s available in the marine store.
 You need to look closely at the characteristics of each brand as well as at how each model fits.

 Sizing Guide – Kids

 You’re going to need to know the sizes of each of your children when you stop at the marine store.
 The salesperson will be knowledgeable, but he’ll be relying on your knowledge to pick out wetsuits that are the right sizes.

 Wetsuits hug the body.
 If you’re buying full-size wetsuits that cover arms and legs, you need to know that they work because of small air cells inside the suit.
 These air cells insulate your body against the cold water temperatures in which you’ll be swimming.
 Wetsuit manufacturers make wetsuits of different thicknesses.
 The thinner suits are used in warmer water while thicker wetsuits are used in colder climates.
 As you’re browsing the selection, you’ll notice a series of numbers on each package.
 These numbers are the measurements of the suit’s thickness in millimeters (mm).
 Manufacturers intentionally make suits with thicker measurements for the torso, or the chest and back, and thinner measurements for the legs and arms.
 Thick neoprene isn’t as flexible as thin neoprene, so having a suit with thinner neoprene covering your children’s legs and arms means they’ll be able to move them more easily.
 The thicker neoprene on their torsos means they’ll stay warmer underwater.